 Existing programs in Australia which support teenagers:

-Once you have found some existing programs, it may be useful to seek further information directly from the organisation offering the program to confirm its relevance and suitability.
+Once you have found an existing program or activity, it may be useful to seek further information directly from the organisation offering these to confirm its relevance and suitability.

 You might want to consider the following questions (some answers may be available online, others you may have to seek directly from the relevant organisation):

-Setting objectives for your Community Action Plan is an important part of the planning process.
+Setting objectives for your Community Action Plan’s activity is an important part of the planning process.

-Some example objectives for programs to support teenagers are provided below.
-Teams can develop their own objectives, although you may find these a useful starting point:
+Some example objectives for activities to support teenagers are provided below.
+Teams can develop their own objectives, although you may find these a useful starting point.

-Partners can support your activity or project/s in different ways, including through leading activities, promotion, recruiting parents, providing expert trainers, financial support and other potential support.
+Partners can support your activity in different ways, including through leading the activity, promotion, recruiting parents, providing expert trainers, financial support and other potential support.

-The specific activity or program being delivered may influence the type of individuals, networks and organisations that your LDAT partners with.
+The specific activity being delivered may influence the type of individuals, networks and organisations that your LDAT partners with.
+Partners may include:

-All AOD programs need to be adequately resourced.
-Below is an indicative list of resources required for community organisations to deliver programs that support teenagers.
+All alcohol and other drug-related harm prevention activities need to be adequately resourced.
+Below is an indicative list of resources required for community organisations to deliver activities that support teenagers.
 LDATs may be able to support community organisations by providing some of these resources or linking these organisations to other partners who can provide additional support: